-GFOA looked at other common approaches in budgeting including Incremental, Zero-base, and Priority-based Budgeting applications.
+GFOA looked at other common approaches in budgeting including Incremental, Zero-based, and Priority-based Budgeting applications.

-Incremental Budgeting.
-This approach is a traditional method of budgeting where the prior year's budget is the starting point for next year's budget planning and changes to agency budgets change incrementally according to changes in available revenue.
-For example, if a state has a three percent rise in revenues, most if not all of its component agencies get around a three percent increase in their budget.
-If revenues decline three percent, typically all agencies are asked to cut their budgets by three percent, across the board.
-The traditional budget also is built around objects of expenditures like salaries, benefit costs, commodities, and contractual service, which then aggregate up to functional units like divisions and departments.
+Incremental Budgeting: This approach is a traditional method of budgeting where the prior year's budget is the starting point for next year's budget planning.
+In this method, changes to agency budgets change incrementally according to changes in available revenue.
+For instance, if a state has a 3 percent rise in revenues, most, if not all, of its component agencies get around a 3 percent increase in their budget.
+If revenues decline 3 percent, typically all agencies are asked to cut their budgets by 3 percent, across the board.
+The traditional budget is also built around objects of expenditures like salaries, benefit costs, commodities, and contractual service, which then aggregate up to functional units like divisions and departments.